Roy Schoeman: Religious theses

-In the Holocaust he suspects diabolic influence and entertains the interpretation that this suffering is expiatory in preparation for the coming return of Christ (parousia).
-He also traces the influence of National Socialist ideas on Arab rulers and warns of the influence of Muslim anti-Semitism.
+He attributes the Holocaust to a diabolically inspired hatred of the Jews for their role in bringing Christianity to the world, and suggests that its suffering is expiatory in preparation for the coming return of Christ (parousia).
+He also traces the interaction between the anti-Semitism and activities of Islamic and Nazi National Socialist leaders leading up to, during, and after the Holocaust.

 Praise and criticism

 Cardinal Raymond Leo Burke praised Schoeman's book, Honey from the Rock:

 "Roy Schoeman's work, Honey from the Rock illuminates the essential link between the Jewish faith and Catholicism through the lives of those who were born into the Jewish faith and have come to know the fulfillment of their faith in Christ and His Catholic Church. […] Honey from the Rock illustrates in a most concrete way the truth expounded so well by Roy Schoeman in his earlier work, Salvation is from the Jews, which I also wholeheartedly recommend."